A Communication-Efficient Distributed Gradient Clipping Algorithm for Training Deep Neural Networks: Introduction

 \section{Introduction}

 Deep learning has achieved tremendous successes in many domains including computer vision~\citep{krizhevsky2012imagenet,he2016deep}, natural language processing~\citep{devlin2018bert} and game~\citep{silver2016mastering}.
 To obtain good empirical performance, people usually need to train large models on a huge amount of data, and it is usually very computationally expensive.
 To speed up the training process, distributed training becomes indispensable~\citep{dean2012large}.
-For example,~\citet{goyal2017accurate} trained a ResNet-50 on ImageNet dataset by distributed SGD with minibatch size $8192$ on $256$ GPUs in only one hour, which not only matches the small minibatch accuracy but also enjoys parallel speedup, and hence improves the running time.
-Recently, there is an increasing interest in a variant of distributed learning, namely Federated Learning (FL)~\citep{mcmahan2016communication}, which focuses on the cases where the training data is non-i.i.d. across devices and only limited communication is allowed.
-To tackle this scenario,~\citet{mcmahan2016communication} proposed an algorithm named Federated Averaging, which runs multiple steps of SGD on each client before communicating with other clients.
+For example, Goyal et al.~\cite{goyal2017accurate} trained a ResNet-50 on ImageNet dataset by distributed SGD with minibatch size $8192$ on $256$ GPUs in only one hour, which not only matches the small minibatch accuracy but also enjoys parallel speedup, and hence improves the running time.
+Recently, local SGD~\cite{stich2018local,yu_linear}, as a variant of distributed SGD, achieved tremendous attention in federated learning community~\cite{mcmahan2016communication}.
+The local SGD algorithm runs multiple steps of SGD on each machine before communicating with other clients.